Abemaciclib and Letrozole in Treating Patients with Recurrent, Metastatic, or Resistant Endometrial Cancer

 - Participants with a history of uncontrolled hypertension despite optimal medical management, defined as systolic blood pressure > 150 mmHg or diastolic blood pressure > 90 mmHg

-I. To assess the activity of PI3K/mTOR inhibitor LY3023414 (LY3023414) and abemaciclib with or without letrozole in recurrent or persistent endometrial cancer (EC) as determined by the frequency of patients who are alive and progression-free for a minimum of 6 months (PFS6) after initiating therapy, or who have objective tumor responses by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
+I. To assess the activity of abemaciclib and letrozole in recurrent or persistent endometrial cancer (EC) as determined by the frequency of patients who are alive and progression-free for a minimum of 6 months (PFS6) after initiating therapy, or who have objective tumor responses by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.

 I. To determine the duration of progression-free survival (PFS) and overall survival (OS) for both cohorts.